Getting my head around being in the Northern Hemisphere

 One thing that shocked us though was the sheer number of take away outlets (anyone spot a Tim Hortons in the last 100m?), including a dilapidated building that was actually a KFC, and how this area of Canada was far more ‘American’ than most people would picture Canada to be.

 The wedding, and reason we went, was of course the highlight of the trip.
 It was held in a marquee at a golf club, and after an ominous afternoon and a forecast of rain, turned out to be warm, calm and lovely.
 These two Aussies certainly appreciated a warm evening!
-With a final ‘Oh, Hey’, we said farewell to our Irish and Canadian friends and flew back to England knowing that we would definitely be back to explore Canada a little better someday.
+With a final ‘Oh, Hey’, we said farewell to our Irish and Canadian friends and flew back to England knowing that there are so many incredible destinations in Canada, and that we'd definitely be back to explore further.

 The round up